openwallet-foundation/credo-ts-ext/packages/transport-ble/README.md

     })
   */

+  /* NOTE: Just like the other AFJ transports, if you register the transport after initializing the agent, you will have to start it manually.

+  For example:
+   await agent.outboundTransports[0].start()
+  */

   // Registering the controller as a transport on the agent const bleInboundTransport = new BleInboundTransport(central) // const bleOutboundTransport = new BleOutboundTransport(peripheral) agent.registerInboundTransport(bleInboundTransport) // agent.registerOutboundTransport(bleOutboundTransport)